How to Manage and Solve Workplace Negativity

-- In each of these circumstances, you have some control over the information, the situation, and the communication.
-You can solve the problem and communicate well to overcome the negativity.
+- In each of these circumstances, you have some control over the information, the situation, and communication.
+You can solve the problem and communicate effectively to overcome the negativity.

 - When you can control or influence the situation, use a systematic problem-solving process with the affected employees to improve the identified areas of negativity.
 Do this as quickly as you determine that negativity exists.
 (Many Human Resources offices launch a complete investigation, and by the time the facts are gathered, the negativity is out of control.)

-These are my recommendations about how to address the negativity quickly.
+Here, a few recommendations on how to address the negativity quickly.

 - Form a problem-solving team.
 Include the employees who are closest to the negative situation in the problem-solving process.

 - Do a good cause analysis so that all possible causes of the negativity are identified.
-It is not enough to say, “We have low morale.”
+It isn't enough to say, “We have low morale.”
 You need to identify exactly what is causing the low morale to have any chance of improving it.